flare-foundation/docs/docs/infra/attestation-provider.md

 This guide is a walk through to become an [attestation provider](#attestation-provider).
 There are two situations in which it makes sense to do so:

-* Running local attestation providers, without any capital requirement, to act as a safeguard against malicious forks ;
+* Running local attestation providers, without any capital requirement, to act as a safeguard against malicious forks,
 * Running an incentivized attestation provider to reap rewards, which contributes to the network and helps improve the decentralization of the network and provides attestations for the [state connector](#state-connector).

 ??? note "Rewards"